 Arum italicum subsp. italicum ‘Marmoratum’ A showy spike of berries is the final event for this three-season performer.
 Berries start green and turn orange then red in late summer.
 In spring, 10–14" arrowhead-shaped glossy green leaves with cream-colored veins emerge, followed in early summer by a pale greenish-yellow cape-like flower hood called a spathe, itself 6–16" long.
 The yellow flower stalk, or spadix, contains many tiny pale flowers tightly packed on the stalk, which give way to those tightly packed berries.

-Also called Italian Lords-and-Ladies.
 Related to our native Jack-in-the-Pulpit.
+Also called Lords-and-Ladies.

 Plant rhizomes 4–6" deep in well-drained rich moist soil, in full to partial shade to dappled sun.
 With protection, hardy to Zone 5.